Keyboard shortcuts

 ~/.mind/

-config.toml persistent settings (lobes, ssh, absorb_to)
+config.toml persistent settings (lobes, ssh, absorb-to)

 sources.json source registry (melded repos)